Our Charities: Postpone, Go Virtual, Survive

 The Woman’s Board continues to work extremely closely with the hospital: “Our contacts within the philanthropy department have kept us informed on the developments within the hospital.
 The Woman’s Board runs the gift shops within the hospital—with their closure, Rush HR has been instrumental in helping redeploy our employees.
 And, we are still planning for the future.
 For instance, Rush legal has been working on contracts for our Fall Benefit scheduled for October 2nd and for our luncheon for next spring.
 We are very excited and would like everyone to save Tuesday, May 11, 2021 to join us at the Hilton Chicago to hear Cindy McCain.”

 Originally posted on April 5, 2020.
-Read the full Classic Chicago article here.
+Read the Classic Chicago Magazine article online here.